Racetrack bets and more

 Such a plethora of ways to wager is probably the basis for the old saying that the sport of kings has impoverished a lot of commoners.

 That's even truer now that many tracks also have casinos, known as racinos, on the premises.
-Racinos are found in 16 states: Alabama, Arkansas, Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island and West Virginia.
+According to the Rockefeller Institute, racinos are found in 14 states: Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island and West Virginia.

 When your horse does make it across the line first or your slot machine pull hits all sevens, remember to let Uncle Sam know of your good luck when you file your return.